adamtilson/adamtilson.github.io/lecture/lec-06/markdown.md

   - $(x,y) \rightarrow (0,y)$
   - $(x,y) \rightarrow (x,0)$

----

-## The Die Hard Problem

 - Filling
   - $(x,y) \rightarrow (a,y)$
   - $(x,y) \rightarrow (x,b)$

+---

+## The Die Hard Problem

+Operations:

 - Pouring:
 - We can pour in either direction
-  - Two situations
+- Two outcomes per direction
-    - in one, we pour all the contents of one jug to the other
+  - a: we pour all the contents of one jug to the other
-    - in the other we pour some of the contents to the other jug and some remains
+  - b: we pour some of the contents of one jug into the other, until it is full, and then we stop, with some water remaining in the first jug

+We cannot pour part of a jug from one to the other!

 ---
 ## The Die Hard Problem